 One of the reasons behind the study of the Hanza people was to better understand how they could be doing so much movement and so much labor, with so little food.
 The study demonstrated that in fact, despite moving so much, they were not burning that many calories.
 We’ve been told that exercise is the key to leaner bodies, but it didn’t matter that they were exercising all day: their caloric output was essentially the same; as Dan puts it: “the takeaway is, holy cow, exercise really doesn’t have much to do with weight loss.”
 Exercise the cherry on the top, meaning that it has very little to do with calories.

-So why exercise can only give you a little caloric advantage?
+So why exercise can exercise only give you a little caloric advantage?
 “It’s a hormonal thing,” Dan explains, “when you exercise, you drive up growth hormones.
-You can become a more hormone sensitive.”
+You can become more hormone sensitive.”

 The Hunter Gatherer: Top 3 Takeaways

-So how to implement these basic takeaways from our ancestral people?
+So how do we implement these basic takeaways from ancestral people?
 This is something that will be explored intensively throughout these Health Hunter podcasts, and articles.
 For now, here are our top 3:

 - Is not the key to weight loss, but helps optimize hormones

 - High-intensity exercise: if you’re struggling to lose weight, skip the long, daily workouts, for high-intensity bursts of exercise (HIIT) about 3-4 times a week.